vuapo-eth/ict2/ARCHITECTURE.md

 <img src="https://raw.githubusercontent.com/iotaledger/ict/master/docs/assets/network.png" />

 *An Ict node is deployed on some kind of server, usually a VPS or a raspberry PI.
 Each Ict node is ideally connected to three other Ict nodes (the neighbors) usually over the Internet.
 The Node component acts as interface to the network and is responsible for the communication with neighbors.
 The communication is limited to transaction gossip.
-UDP is used to transact messages of fixed length.
+Some protocol (not y) will be used to transact messages of fixed length.
 Each such message consists of a transaction and the hash of any other transaction the sending node is requesting.
 Neighbors answer these requests by responding with the requested transaction in the transaction part of the message.*

 ### Communication Qualities